 Hybrid WANs can see to some of these issues, and they’re still a compelling alternative to the expense and inflexibility of traditional WAN connections.
 However, they don’t necessarily use SDN technology—in which case they can’t dynamically route traffic to ensure the best path.
 This alone puts hybrid WAN at a distinct disadvantage compared to SD-WAN.

 By taking advantage of software-defined policies to determine optimal paths, SD-WAN makes it easy to establish local internet breakouts, which bring cloud-based applications and other cloud services as close to users as possible.
-What’s more, combining SD-WAN with cloud-delivered security allows an organization to bring policy as close as possible.
+What’s more, combining SD-WAN with high-performance, cloud-delivered security allows an organization to bring policy as close as possible.
 We’ll look at that in more detail shortly.

 SD-WAN creates the shortest bridge between two points, regardless of where those points are located.
 This makes it easy to see how SD-WAN offers a variety of benefits over traditional WAN: